 History of FOBE:

 Friends of Bright Eyes (FOBE) was set up in 1993 by a young mother Yasmin Yousaf, who found herself stuck when trying to access support services for her disabled child in Luton.
-She decided to take things into her own hands and supported by a small number of local community members, she proceeded to organise a regular care session for young people within the locality.
-With their passion and commitment to providing quality care for these children they managed to set the foundations for a support service which is now an integral part of numerous families’ lives.
+She decided to take things into her own hands and supported by a small number of local community members, she proceeded to organise a regular care session for children & young adults with disabilities within the locality.
+With their passion and commitment to providing quality care for these children & adults they managed to set the foundations for a support service which is now an integral part of numerous families’ lives.

 Nature of Respite Care: